Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 Why are developmental movements the key to brain and sensory development?

 Retained reflexes can have a negative impact on our ability to be able to learn in education, in business, in sport and generally in life.
 It’s to do with how well developed and connected your brain and sensory system are that enables you to have the resources necessary to be able to learn and achieve well in all areas of your life, and with less effort.
-Some children, and adults, find ways to compensate for their difficulties, but as the pressure becomes greater as they move up the levels of education, or in their careers, the compensations no longer support them and this is when older students or adults get diagnosed with Dyslexia or other learning challenged labels when they are doing GCSE’s or A Levels or in University or have reached their workplace but cannot manage progressing further up the career ladder.
+Some children, and adults, find ways to compensate for their difficulties, but as the pressure becomes greater as they move up the levels of education, or in their careers, the compensations no longer able to support them and this is when students, or adults, get diagnosed with Dyslexia or other learning challenged labels when they are doing GCSE’s, A Levels or in University, or have reached their workplace but cannot manage progressing further up the career ladder.

 Can something be done to help develop the connections throughout the brain?